Reasoning by Analogy

 The next column to the left, Neurons, lists the neural properties used on the row.

-- Hebb’s theory states that repeated firing of the same neurons leads to those same neurons to fire in unison in the future.
+- Hebb’s Theory: Hebb’s theory states that repeated firing of the same neurons leads to those same neurons firing in unison in the future.
+This theory is not restricted to sensory neurons; it applies across all neural pathways in the brain.

-- Abstraction.
-The loss of detail.
+- Abstraction: The loss of detail.

-- Association.
-Any memory within the same category is available.
+- Association: Any memory within the same category is available.

-- Substitution.
-To determine if it offers a better response to the situation, we consider another memory, with different details.
+- Substitution: To determine if it offers a better response to the situation, we consider another memory with different details.

 With that background, we can discuss how a salted peanuts observation leaped to troop withdraw caution in Figure 2.
 Kissinger’s Source and Target Analogy.